This website uses cookies

 Contributor Can create and edit their own posts but cannot publish them.
 Contributors can, however, submit their posts for review by an editor or administrator.
 Can create and edit posts but not publish them.
 Can submit posts for review.

 Subscriber Has the most limited access and can only manage their own profiles and leave comments on posts.
-Lowest level of access.
+The lowest level of access.
 Can manage their profile and leave comments on posts.

 Now that we have a basic understanding of all the default WordPress roles, here’s how to assign a role to a user in WordPress: